-We educate and empower minds to learn actively, adapt to change, solve problems, make decisions, and identify opportunities to improve business performance ethically and in a socially-responsible manner.
+We empower minds to adapt to change, make decisions, solve problems, and improve business performance in a sustainable, ethical, and socially responsible manner.

 We achieve our mission by offering distinctive programs, personalized learning experiences, a professionally engaged and research-active faculty, a collaborative culture, social responsibility, state-of-the-art infrastructure, and a strong network of alumni and industry/community partners.

-The Black School of Business will be a leader in creating an innovative academic learning environment by building and leveraging partnerships among students, faculty, disciplines, and industry to turn tomorrow’s business challenges into opportunities.
+The Black School of Business will create an innovative environment for learning, research, and outreach that extends across disciplines by building and leveraging partnerships among students, faculty, staff, and industry to make a positive impact on business and society.

 The Black School of Business will be globally recognized for executing on these three themes.
 While each theme has a distinct focus, synergies exist across the themes.
 Implementation of initiatives for one theme will, in many cases, have reinforcing impacts on another.